Welcome to the Netskope One DSPM Knowledge Base

 discovery

-With the exception of the above values which Dasera requires to operate, the AWS RDS default values can be used, or your can override them as your business needs.
+With the exception of the above values which Netskope One DSPM requires to operate, the AWS RDS default values can be used, or your can override them as your business needs.
 This includes applying your own master user name, backup schedule, DB parameter groups, and availability & durability configurations.

 1. Make note of the Master username and master password values for later use.